Vela incident: Subsequent developments

 Since 1980, some small amounts of new information have emerged but most questions remain unanswered.
 A Los Alamos Scientific Laboratory report from 1981 notes:

 TIROS-N plasma data and related geophysical data measured on 22 September 1979 were analyzed to determine whether the electron precipitation event detected by TIROS-N at 00:54:49 universal time could have been related to a surface nuclear burst (SNB).
 The occurrence of such a burst was inferred from light signals detected by two Vela bhangmeters −2 min before the TIROS-N event.
 We found the precipitation to be unusually large but not unique.
 It probably resulted from passage of TIROS-N through the precipitating electrons above a pre-existing auroral arc that may have brightened to an unusually high intensity from natural causes −3 min before the Vela signals. ...
 We conclude that such an event, although rare, is not unique and, furthermore, that this particular event was associated with an auroral arc that probably existed before the Vela event.
 Although it may be argued that the segment of the arc sampled by the TIROS-N was intensified by a SNB, we find no evidence to support this thesis or to suggest that the observation was anything but the result of natural magnetospheric processes.

-In October 1984, a National Intelligence Estimate on the South African nuclear program noted:
+In October 1984, a National Intelligence Estimate on the South African nuclear programme noted:

 There is still considerable disagreement within the Intelligence Community as to whether the flash in the South Atlantic detected by a U.S. [redacted] satellite in September 1979 was a nuclear test, and if so, by South Africa.
 If the latter, the need for South Africa to test a device during the time frame of this Estimate is significantly diminished.

 A shorter form of this wording was used in a subsequent National Intelligence Council memorandum of September 1985.
 In February 1994, Commodore Dieter Gerhardt, a convicted Soviet spy and the commander of South Africa's Simon's Town naval base at the time, talked about the incident upon his release from prison.
 He said:

-Although I was not directly involved in planning or carrying out the operation, I learned unofficially that the flash was produced by an Israeli-South African test, code-named Operation Ph [sic].
+Although I was not directly involved in planning or carrying out the operation, I learned unofficially that the flash was produced by an Israeli–South African test, code-named Operation Ph [sic].
 The explosion was clean and was not supposed to be detected.
 But they were not as smart as they thought, and the weather changed—so the Americans were able to pick it up.